bcgov/EDUC-GRAD-AUTOMATION/frontend/README.md

 ```
 # simple shell script for automating tests
 # set env vars
-export TEST_USERNAME=testuser
+export TEST_USERNAME=<myTestUserName>
-export TEST_PASSWORD=dummypass
+export TEST_PASSWORD=<myTestPassword>
 echo "-- running smoke test"
 # run a test
 npm run smoke-test
 ```

-Tests can be run from the root of this directory by calling `npm run <testname>` to invoke scripts defined in the package.json file.
+Tests can be run from the root of this directory by calling `npm run <testname>` to invoke scripts defined in the [package.json](package.json) file.
 Tests can also be called explicitly by invoking the test like: `testcafe chrome:headless --incognito ./tests/test_cases/smoke-test.js`, etc.